b0bh00d/Reactor/README.md

 to existing synchornized data.
 Expecting **Reactor** to peform the initial upload of your tens of gigabytes of data would be a silly use of the tool, and the gods will weep at your foolishness.
-Use rclone directly for that purpose.
+Use rclone directly to initialize environments.

 ## Parallelization